-8.8.1 General Requirements: The A/E shall visit the site as necessary to ascertain pertinent local and site conditions.
-Based on the Preliminary plans submission documents including the review and the value engineering comments and resolution thereof, the A/E shall prepare the working drawings and specifications.
+8.8.1 General Requirements: Based on the Preliminary Design submission documents including the review and the value engineering comments and resolution thereof, the A/E shall prepare the working drawings and specifications.
 The working drawings Contract Documents shall set forth in detail the requirements for the construction of the entire project and include the applicable bidding information.
 The A/E shall assist in the preparation of the bidding forms, the Special Conditions of the Contract, and the Contract between University and Contractor, HECO-9.
 All drawings shall bear the seal, signature and date of the Architect or Engineer responsible for that discipline.
 The Specification Cover Sheet shall bear the seal, signature and date of the Architect and all Engineers.